Boundaries Help Us Connect + Exquisite Consent

 • What is consent?

-• Consent is a process in which authentic desire is communicated—the requesting and responding of a “yes” or a “no”.
-Everyone is responsible for their part: to ask respectfully, and to answer truthfully.
+• Consent is a process in which authentic desire is communicated—the request and response of a “yes” or a “no.” Everyone is responsible for their part: to ask respectfully and to answer truthfully.

-• Consent can be changed at any time for any reason, or for no (known) reason.
-Consent for one action doesn’t imply consent for another, or for the same action at another time.
+• Consent can be changed at any time for any reason or no (known) reason.
+Consent for one action doesn’t imply consent for another or for the same action at another time.
 “Maybe” is not “yes”.
 Silence is not “yes”.
 Stillness is not “yes”.

 • It must be safe for the person being asked to say “no” to the request.
 Negative reactions to an expressed no means the situation is not safe.
 Bargaining with or denying a No is the quickest way for an asker to show they are not trustworthy and not safe.